 One thing to ask yourself during your hunt for the best artist’s laptop is, what programs do you need to run?
 Not every computer can run complex software without making you want to pull your hair out.

 Try making a list of the software you use on a regular basis.
+Do you prefer IOS or Windows apps?
 It’s easy enough to find out what hardware requirements you need for each application.
 That way you’re not unpleasantly surprised if your new laptop can’t run your favorite drawing program.

 In general, you’ll want to make sure any computer you purchase has at least an i5 or higher processor.